 I am Val, a registered nurse, an independent contractor, and a writer.
-Most importantly, I am a mother: to Jess – an adult with multiple disabilities including autism and cortical vision impairment, to a son in his final year of Neurology Residency, and to a daughter who is an American Sign Language Interpreter.
+Most importantly, I am a mother to 3 adult children: to Jess – an adult with multiple disabilities including autism and cortical vision impairment, and to a son and a daughter.

 In 2015, I began blogging as a way to tell Jessica’s story.
 It is a way that her voice can be heard, and that we can spread her joy.
 It wasn’t long before I realized that blogging is therapeutic for me and allows me to connect to many wonderful people.
 The many supportive and encouraging messages that I receive from our followers fuel my sense of purpose.